marco262/my_wiki/data/curse_of_strahd/gm_notes/notebook.md

 * 24: Went to the church
 * 25: Buried Kolyan, got a horse, watched a guy die, fixed a guy's hemorrhoids, stopped at the Blue Water Inn in Vallaki
 * 26: Left Vallaki, got to Krezk, saw dead people, met Abbot, met Ezmerelda, spent night at abbey
-* 27: Went to Wizards of Winery, fought off druids (Today)
+* 27: Went to Wizards of Winery, fought off druids, invaded Yester Hill, took druid to Vallaki, met baron, got message from Lord Jared
+* 28: (Today)

 ## General Notes